Undergraduate Course: Politics of the Welfare State (SCPL08005)

 ||Availability||Available to all students

 The course analyses the ideological and political factors which have shaped the development of the British welfare state in the past and are shaping it in the present.
-Pivotal is the context of the financial and economic crisis that unfolded in 2008 and the Covid-19 crisis since 2020, which have important repercussions on social policy making.
+Pivotal is the context of the financial and economic crisis that unfolded in 2008 and has important repercussions on social policy making until today.
 Students will be introduced to key welfare benefits and services, how they are delivered, funded and who benefits from them.
 The role of public opinion, key political actors, the media and their interplay are critically analysed.
-While the focus is on the British welfare state, an international and comparative perspective is taken with regards to the role of welfare ideologies, key institutional features, the impact of economic crises and other common contemporary challenges to the welfare state in Europe.
+While the focus is on the British welfare state, an international and comparative perspective is taken with regards to the role of welfare ideologies, key institutional features, the impact of the crisis and other common contemporary challenges to the welfare state in Europe.

 Together with the courses Social Policy and Society, European Social Policy and/or Evidence, Politics and Policy this course will form a coherent introduction to Social Policy, but it can also be taken as a topical outside subject on a stand-alone basis.